aws-samples/serverless-async-messaging-gateway/README.md

 This solutions has three components:

-* The messaging gateway
+- The messaging gateway

   `lib/gateway.ts` - the gateway construct

+  `lib/gateway.SendUnsentMessages.mjs` - the Lambda function to enqueue the pending messages when the client connects

   `assets/*.asl` - the AWS Step Function workflows

-* The authentication component
+- The authentication component

   `lib/authentication.ts` - the authentication construct

   `lib/authentication.Generator.mjs` - the temporary token generator AWS Lambda function implementation

   `lib/authentication.Authorizer.mjs` - the AWS Lambda authorizer

-* A sample application to simulate a long running async task
+- A sample application to simulate a long running async task

   `lib/application.ts` - the sample application construct